SlizR/FHome_AI/README.md

 ## 💡 Final Notes

-FHome AI® was built to teach — not to replace industrial AI tools — and shows how surprisingly small and understandable an AI chat interface can be.
+**FHome AI®** was built to teach — not to replace industrial AI tools — and shows how surprisingly small and understandable an AI chat interface can be.

-If you use or modify it, just keep the attribution lines (as required by the Apache 2.0 license) and enjoy building cool things 🚀 (Latest stable version: **924.stable, Updated description and meta items btw**)
+If you use or modify it, just keep the attribution lines (as required by the Apache 2.0 license) and enjoy building cool things 🚀 (Latest stable version: **930.stable, Added a limit and a new feature in the settings: Your wishes for AI**)